fabricioalvarenga/nuphy_air60_v2/README.md

 - Click 'LOAD' and choose the file nuphy-air60-v2-via_definition.json
 - Select 'CONFIGURE' from the top menu
 - Select the 'SAVE + LOAD' tab from the side menu
-- Click 'LOAD' and choose the file nuphy_air60_v2.original_layout if you want to load the original layout.jso or nuphy_air60_v2.with_grave_escape_layout.json to load the layout with 'GRAVE ESCAPE'.
+- Click 'LOAD' and choose the file nuphy_air60_v2.original_layout if you want to load the original layout or nuphy_air60_v2.with_grave_escape_layout.json to load the layout with 'GRAVE ESCAPE'

 ### Step-by-step instructions in VIA.app and manual configuration
 - Open VIA and connect the keyboard (usevia.app)